ZuhairS/Zwitch/README.md

 export default App;
 ```
-While not completely obvious or even essential currently, it will certainly allow for smoother transition when the channel page gets expanded.
+While not completely obvious or even essential currently, it will certainly allow for smoother transition between pages when the channels gets expanded.

 ## Future Plans